usnistgov/800-63-3/sp800-63a/sec4_ial.md

 ### 4.5.6.
 Biometric Collection

-The CSP SHALL NOT collect biometrics for the purpose of non-repudiation.
+The CSP SHALL NOT collect biometrics for any reason.

 ## 4.6.
 Identity Assurance Level 3